The Iranians who come to Georgia

 "Georgia wants to belong to European and Euro-Atlantic structures but at the same time to have good relations with every neighbour," said Georgian political analyst Alexander Rondeli.

 He argues that Georgia has to manage a delicate balancing act between nearby powers, who may have different political ideologies, and key allies, who are far away.

 "In this region there are three regional superpowers - Russia, Turkey and Iran," he said.

 "And we cannot ignore this situation because we have to deal with all three of them.
 They contribute to our stability, our security.
 So I think having normal good relations with Iran, especially in business, is not dangerous to Georgia, and not to international security either."

-But for some Iranians, Georgia is providing a safe haven from persecution.'New Dubai'
+But for some Iranians, Georgia is providing a safe haven from persecution.

 I met a group of Iranian evangelical Christians, who have all recently moved to Georgia, as they sang hymns in the street.
 They have set up a stall in the middle of Tbilisi, to hand out the Bible, in Farsi, to Iranian people passing by.

 When the group's preacher, known as Babek, tried to do that in Iran, he told me how he was sentenced to 40 days in solitary confinement, and was beaten by police so badly that his legs were broken.

 "If you are Muslim and you convert to Christianity, the government can cause you lots of problems in Iran: you can go to prison, you can lose your job," he said.

 Other Iranians say that living in Georgia means they feel free from harassment by the authorities for certain political opinions or lifestyle choices, such as drinking alcohol.
 And some Iranian women say they enjoy not having to wear a headscarf.